Jirinrin/AYA/README.md

 # Ayayatsuri

-Ayayatsuri (/ あややつり / Aya / Ayaya) is a wonderful CLI tool which enables you to:
+Ayayatsuri (/ あややつり / Aya / Ayaya) is a wonderful/powerful CLI tool which enables you to:
-- **Manipulate your file system** in all kinds of ways, with possibilities to **write complex logic and save it for later use**
+- **Manipulate your file system** in all kinds of ways, allowing to **write complex logic and save it for later use**
 - Do all the things a NodeJS REPL does, but with syntax highlighting and better auto-completion

+To get started, either grab an executable from the releases (currently Windows only) on Github, or clone the repo to get the latest and greatest.
-If you've pulled the source code (which is recommended), run `yarn init` to start off.
-This will build JS and generate an executable for your system architecture to use.
+For the latter, run `yarn init` to start off.
+This will build the JS and generate an executable for your system architecture to use.
-Then you should be able run `node build` (`yarn start`), or take one of the shell files in [/path](/path) and add it to your PATH environment variable, Start Menu etc.
+Then make it accessible from your shell by adding either the [/path](/path) directory or the generated `/bin` directory to your PATH.

 Have fun with it!

+**But tread with care!
+Aya is powerful and has all the priviledges your shell has, therefore one wrong command can seriously screw with your files and directories.**

 ## How it works